-‘Provisions for the people: the food supply of Loughborough, 1851-1897’ by Dave Fogg Postles
+‘Provisions for the people: the food supply of Loughborough, 1851-1897’ by Dave Fogg Postles.

 This is a temporary location until the full book is published.
 The parts will be available here as they are completed.
 The print run will only be 50 copies.